juliankyer/edm-tutor/README.md

 First, I know.
 Autoplay.
 It's on purpose.

 ##### Testing:
-* I want to keep testing this app, but 1/5 nights not being an all-nighter === my brain is fucked
+* I want to keep testing this app

 * How do you test Router?